kaushalkrishnax/jiosaavn-api-client/README.md

 - 📥 **Download Links** - Multiple bitrates (12, 48, 96, 160, 320 kbps)
 - 🎙️ **Song Suggestions** - Get radio recommendations

+## Scope and Non-Goals

+This library focuses on:
+- Typed access to JioSaavn metadata and media URLs
+- Consistent response structures across APIs
+- Cross-runtime compatibility (Node, Bun, Edge, Workers)

+This library does not aim to:
+- Replace the official JioSaavn application
+- Act as a streaming service
+- Provide guaranteed long-term API stability

 ## Installation

 ```bash